AT89/rails-angularjs-skeleton/README.md

 rails-angularjs-skeleton
 ========================

-What you need to do:
+### To rename this skeleton to match your app's name
+* The module name in ./config/application.rb
+* The session store key name in ./config/initializers/session_store.rb
+* The main layout's title in ./app/views/layouts/application.html.erb

+### Other things to get up and running
--make .yml files from config/database.yml.example and config/secrets.yml.example -generate secret keys for your environments using rake secrets -begin with app/assets/javascripts/angular/apps.js
+* Make .yml files from config/database.yml.example and config/secrets.yml.example
+* Generate secret keys for your environments using ```rake secrets``` and place them in secrets.yml